 2. Speed up your hotel review management

 People love to be remembered and respected.
 So, always mention their name or online nickname in your greeting in the response and include information about what he/she has talked about.
 This proves you are truly listening to them and respect their opinions.
-Making your response unique and personized for them, not just generic for all reviews is the must.
+Making your response unique and personalized for them is a must-do.

 4. Encourage customers to leave their reviews